Why Parents Shouldn't Use Food as Reward or Punishment

 Parents can offer a number of other rewards, not related to food, to reinforce good

 behavior.
-Consider these creative alternatives:
+Consider these creative options:

 Trip to the library, zoo, or other favorite outing